asoa7755/project/README.md

 User
-Department name (drop list from the database includes all department) The service name (drop list based on department name, each department has own service) Upload files (multiple files)
+- Department name (drop list from the database includes all department)
+- The service name (drop list based on department name, each department has own service)
+- Upload files (multiple files)
+Staff
+- See files

 # System services